Maryland Agricultural College (MAC), forerunner of the University of Maryland, is chartered on March 6.

-Hiram Whittle, the first African-American undergraduate student, enrolls.
-Three African-American students receive master’s degrees in education.
+With the assistance of the NAACP and lawyers such as Thurgood Marshall, Hiram Whittle, the first African American undergraduate student, enrolls.
+Three African American students receive master’s degrees in education.

 Under head coach Jim Tatum, the Terrapins football team is declared national champions with a 10-1 record.

-Thomas B. Symons (1881–1970) is acting president of the university for nine months before Wilson H. Elkins takes over as president.
-Elkins emphasizes basic subjects and strict academic standards, unveiling an academic probation plan in 1957 and sending 18 percent of undergraduate students home.
-By 1964, 77 percent of freshmen are from the top half of their high school classes.
+Thomas B. Symons is acting president of the university for nine months before Wilson H. Elkins takes over as president.
+Elkins emphasizes basic subjects and strict academic standards, unveiling an academic probation plan in 1957 and sending 18% of undergraduate students home.
+By 1964, 77% of freshmen are from the top half of their high school classes.

 The student union, later named for Adele H. Stamp, dean for women, is built.